dmalone-RV/homegrown-data-science/README.md

 # homegrown-data-science
-A repo for the RV Data Accelerator
+A repo for the RV Data Science Accelerator